Incoming Students

 Students may add up to three (3) waitlisted classes to their schedules.
 Placement on the waitlist is visible on the register add/drop tab of the Class Schedule, but do not count towards your currently enrolled credits.
 When a student gets off the waitlist, they will receive an automated message from the Registrar that they have gotten off the waitlist and have 48 hours to add the class.

-If your registration is open for changes, you may go to the Register Add/Drop page fo the Class Schedule and submit registration for the new course.
-Please check the Current Schedule tab to ensure the add was complete.
+If your registration is open for changes, you may go to the Register Add/Drop page for the Class Schedule and submit registration for the new course.
+Please check the Current Schedule tab to ensure the add was completed.

 If your registration is not currently open for changes, you may contact advising@tulane.edu for support or complete a registrar support ticket.
 Regardless of who you contact, please include the course ID and CRN to be added and list any courses that need to be dropped.
 Watch for time conflicts and credits over 19 maximums.

 Our staff will be available for Virtual Advising support from 3:00-5:00PM Central Time Monday through Friday until July 12th.
-Please feel free to drop in for support on a first come, first serve basis to make schedule tweaks, problem solve, or get clarity on your burning questions!
+Please feel free to drop in for support on a first come, first served basis to make schedule tweaks, problem solve or get clarity on your burning questions!